realrork/meals-finder/README.md

-This repository contains a code for group project of WSB Academy students.
+This repository contains a code for group project of students.
 # meals-finder
 App for finding recipes.

+## Project Team
+- Milosz Borowiecki